amitjohney/sylvatest/README.md

 - 9345
 - 9999

-The baremetal nodes needs to have their first interface (PXE boot interface) connected to a provisioning network which needs to access to a DHCP server (potentially through a DHCP relay).
+The baremetal nodes need to have their first interface (PXE boot interface) connected to a provisioning network with access to a DHCP server (potentially through a DHCP relay).
 This provisioning network needs also to reach a HTTP(s) endpoint (Ironic API: components of CAPM3) on the management cluster and to be accessible on port TCP 9999.

 The provisioning network should be split into 2 ranges, one used for the DHCPD server during provisioning and the second for the Ironic provisioning pools to provision the operating system on each baremetal node.